Tony7477/socialmedia-rest-api/README.md

 http://localhost:8080/users/{id} =>(retrives users posts as per the user_id)

-In this we have used Docker to Launch the mysql container.
+In this project we have used Docker to Launch the mysql container.